Lifts & Terrain

 Best Time to Visit Shiga Kogen

-If possible, avoid the days around New Years (about December 29th to January 3rd) as this is peak time when many Japanese go on holidays.
+If possible, avoid the days around New Years as this is peak time when many Japanese go on holidays.
 The slopes are likely to be crowded and accommodation tariffs at a premium.

 Comparison of Shiga Kogen Ski Area Statistics